 In addition to physical materials, pictorial or representational models (such as drawings, diagrams, and symbols) also help make abstract concepts clearer for young children.
-In the early primary grades, children may work first with concrete manipulatives, then use drawn or pictorial representations, and finally rely on abstract mathematical symbols to represent mathematical ideas or FIGURE 5.
-Learning about addition using manipulatives, pictures, and then symbols concepts.63 Figure 5 shows how children learn about the concept of addition: first concretely with manipulatives such as blocks or sticks, then by using pictorial models, and finally by using abstract symbols.
+In the early primary grades, children may work first with concrete manipulatives, then use drawn or pictorial representations, and finally rely on abstract mathematical symbols to represent mathematical ideas or concepts.
+63 Figure 5 shows how children learn about the concept of addition: first concretely with manipulatives such as blocks or sticks, then by using pictorial models, and finally by using abstract symbols.